 I think by now I've used just about everything to mark my plant and seed rows, from a twig from the nearest tree, to a seed packet.

-I thought my method of marking my rows could be much improved so I "Googled" for "Plant Markers."
+I thought my method of marking my rows could be improved so I "Googled" for "Plant Markers."

 Lots of people were talking about the same thing, but I didn't hear anyone using Popsicle sticks.